taylo2allen/WordCount/README.txt

 6) Are there cases in which a particular data structure performs really well or badly in the correlator?
 Enumerate the cases for each data structure.

-No implementation seemed to have a significant difference in the correlator than in WordCount
+    No implementation seemed to have a significant difference in the correlator than in WordCount.
+For our data set the hash table was fastest.
+The run time of all of the structures was essentially indistinguishable, with perhaps one exception.
+That being that the system time of the AVL was more than twice as long as for a BST.

 7) Give a one to two paragraph explanation of whether or not you think Bacon wrote Shakespeare's plays based on the data you collected.
 No fancy statistical analysis here.

-We have come to the conculsion that Sir Fancsis Bacon did not write Shakespeare's plays.
-The data was inconclusive
+    We must reject the hypothesis that Bacon wrote Shakespeare's plays.
+The data of our correlator ranged from 27% to 98% when comparing the works of the two authors to each other.
+This range is too wide to be useful.
+It would seem that a more tightly correlated data set would indictate that the documents have the same author.
+Additionally, running the correlator with two documents from the same author also renders correlation that is inconclusive.
+We must therefore conclude that more or better tests are needed to make an assessment.

 8) What did you enjoy about this assignment?
 What did you hate?
 Could we have done anything better?